nt153133/Kombatant/README.md

 ### Hotkeys

-- [ ] __Hotkeys__
+- [x] __Hotkeys__

-  Implemented, but no UI because WPF without processing it through the compiler is utter bullshit.
+  ~~Implemented, but no UI because WPF without processing it through the compiler is utter bullshit.

+  Configure hotkeys through GUI.
+Added a hotkey to control following.

 - [x] __Dynamic Hotkeys__